jeka-dev/jeka/docs/faq.md

 4. Execute : `jeka intellij: iml`.
 The iml file should be created under *jeka-src* folder.
 5. Execute : `jeka intellij: initProject`.
 To create a module according the generated iml file.

+!!! note
+    'jeka-src' should now live in its own Intellij module.
+If your IDE does not reflect this state after executing step 5, just close and re-open the project.

 Now *jeka-src* live in its own IntelliJ module.
 Simply execute `jeka intellij: iml`to sync JeKa without impacting Maven/Gradle.

 !!! warning
     Do not remove the `@intellij.imlFile=jeka-src/.idea/jeka-src.iml` property from *jeka.property* file, otherwise you will still face sync issues.

 ### How can I migrate my project from Maven ?